 The more detailed an inventory you create, the better you’ll be able to really figure out all the different parts of your IP.
-It also helps you make sure you’ve got it protected so you don’t wind up unable to stop an infringer (some using your IP without your permission) because you didn’t register it properly.
+It also helps you ensure you’ve got it protected, so you don’t wind up unable to stop an infringer (some using your IP without your permission) because you didn’t register it properly.

 If you’re serious about making money with your IP, you must use the right tools.
 The Licensing Toolkit is the only resource of its kind that teaches you the five essential tools for licensing success.
 With the Licensing Toolkit, you’ll avoid the biggest licensing mistakes and take the right action to create money-making licensing deals with your IP.